Lizbethto/PLP-Python-build-in-data-structure-wk-2/README.md

+# Python List Operations Assignment
+### Introduction
-Hi!
-This repository contains a Python program I created as part of a class assignment to practice list operations.
+This repository contains a Python program created as part of a class assignment to practice list operations.
-The goal was to get hands-on experience with creating lists, adding and removing items, sorting, and finding the position of a specific value.
+The task focused on learning how to create, modify, and manipulate lists using Python's built-in methods.

-Assignment Objective
+### Assignment Objective
-The main purpose of this task was to:
+The aim of this assignment was to:

-Learn how to create and modify Python lists.
+Understand how to create lists in Python.

-Practice using built-in list methods like append(), insert(), extend(), pop(), sort(), and index().
+Practice using common list methods (append(), insert(), extend(), pop(), sort(), index()).

-Understand how indexing works in lists.

-Get more comfortable with step-by-step data manipulation in Python.

-What the Program Does
-My program:
+Gain experience in inserting, extending, and removing list elements.

+Learn how to find the position of a specific element in a list.

+### Program Overview
+The program performs the following steps:

 Creates an empty list called my_list.